joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/05/27/espanol/mundo/santiago-rivera-tarta-queso-vasca.html

 **A Blue Texas May Be More Than a Dream for Democrats**\
-`Paxton’s victory for the Republican nomination and a big shift among Hispanic voters have put a Senate seat within reach.`\
+`Ken Paxton’s victory for the Republican nomination and a big shift among Hispanic voters have put a Senate seat within reach.`\
 https://www.nytimes.com/2026/05/27/upshot/paxton-talarico-texas-polling.html

 **Paxton’s Texas Victory Opens a New Front in the Battle for the Senate**\